rollerb/bulk-force/README.md

 # bulk-force

-After working with the official Salesforce [Data Loader](https://developer.salesforce.com/page/Data_Loader) for a while, it became a little painful to do what felt like simple tasks.
-For example: deleting data conditionally, sorting data to avoid table locking, to name a few.
-It was with this simplicity that motivated me to use the convenience of Node, and an eye on the features I wanted to create `bulk-force`.
+After working with the official Salesforce [Data Loader](https://developer.salesforce.com/page/Data_Loader) for a while, it became a little tedious to do what felt like simple tasks.
+For example: deleting data conditionally, sorting data to avoid table locking, or simply wanting to load data from a terminal on a Mac.
+With the goal of simplifying my Salesforce bulk loading tasks, combined with the convenience of Node, `bulk-force` was created.

 [API Documentation](https://rollerb.github.io/bulk-force)

----

 ## Content